Soumik Datta

 BIOG

 To commemorate 75 years of Indian independence, Soumik was commissioned by BBC Singers to compose a new score for choir and sarod titled ‘Awaaz’ - or 'voice' in Urdu.
-In the same year, the British Indian restaurant brand Dishoom commissioned Soumik to compose new sufi inspired music for their first of a kind ‘75 years: Partition’ events.
+Responding to the climate crisis, Soumik directed and scored ‘Songs of the Earth’ an award-winning animation film. which premiered at the UN climate conference (COP26) and at No.10 Downing Street.

 Releases